The 5 Narrowest Buildings in the World

 #1 Keret House – Warsaw, Poland

-While each and every house on this list is ridiculously thin, all of which are far-eclipsed by the following sardine box in the Polish capital.
+While each and every house on this list is ridiculously thin, all of them are far eclipsed by the following sardine box in the Polish capital.
 Measuring a measly 72 centimeters at its narrowest point and 1.22 meters at its widest point, the Keret House in Warsaw is officially recognized by Guinness World Records as the world’s narrowest building.

-Designed by local architect, Jakub Szczęsny, the house was built in 2012 to accommodate novelists and authors who visit Warsaw.
-As a matter of fact, the building is named after its first guest, the Israeli writer Etgar Keret, whose parents were holocaust survivors who lived in Warsaw Ghetto, a short distance away.
+Designed by local architect Jakub Szczęsny, the house was built in 2012 to accommodate novelists and authors who visit Warsaw.
+In fact, the building is named after its first guest, the Israeli writer Etgar Keret, whose parents were Holocaust survivors who lived in the Warsaw Ghetto, a short distance away.

-Moving vertically across the house is possible thanks to a retractable staircase, which upon closing becomes a modest living space, and a ladder linking the second and third floors.
-Hilariously, since the edifice doesn’t meet Warsaw’s minimal criteria of planning, it doesn’t qualify as a building, and instead is officially listed as an art installation, whilst in practice it serves as a residence.
+Moving vertically across the house is possible thanks to a retractable staircase, which, upon closing, becomes a modest living space, and a ladder linking the second and third floors.
+Hilariously, since the edifice doesn’t meet Warsaw’s minimal criteria for planning, it doesn’t qualify as a building and is instead officially listed as an art installation, while in practice, it serves as a residence.

 Etgar Keret, the house's first resident, straddles its limited width